Rate this page:

 before moving to the next steps.
 For an enterprise-scale environment run, the acceptable success rate for actions is 95% and above.

 Before scaling your DC make sure that AWS vCPU limit is not lower than needed number.
-Use vCPU limits calculator to see current limit.
-The same article has instructions on how to increase limit if needed.
+Minimum recommended value is 30.

 To receive scalability benchmark results for four-node Crowd DC with app-specific actions: